 - Ongoing garbage service

 - Appropriate scale sanitation (sewer or septic) for number of visitors

 The Hood River Community Development Department has prepared a handout that outlines their rules and the application process.

 Although unincorporated Wasco County currently has a small number of active short term rental listings, as shown in the infographic above, some residents expressed during the Wasco County 2040 visioning work sessions an interest in putting in place regulations to limit the total number of dwellings available for short term rental, or at a minimum regulating the activity/use for issues like nuisance.

 We are interested in hearing from you!
 Do you think Wasco County should have an ordinance regulating short term rentals in unincorporated Wasco County?

 Share with us your thoughts!
-Submit a comment, or take the poll above.
+Submit a comment.